 Organisational Roles, Responsibilities And Authorities ISO 9001

-The Quality Management System (QMS) is a set of policies, procedures, and processes that an organisation uses to manage its quality-related activities.
+The Quality Management System (QMS) is a set of policies, procedures, and processes that an organization uses to manage its quality-related activities.
 The QMS roles that ISO 9001:2015 identifies as necessary include:

 Organisational roles

-The QMS roles are essential to the success of any organisation that wants to improve its quality management practices.
-By clearly defining these roles and responsibilities, organisations can ensure that all quality-related activities are properly coordinated and aligned with their overall business goals.
+The QMS roles are essential to the success of any organization that wants to improve its quality management practices.
+By clearly defining these roles and responsibilities, organizations can ensure that all quality-related activities are properly coordinated and aligned with their overall business goals.

 How Can You Document The QMS Roles And Responsibilities?